 As a rule of thumb, state and national parks allow dogs in campgrounds and paved areas—but not on trails.
 Sometimes, however, there is one workaround: many parks allow dogs on fire roads, which can be scenic and good for hiking.
 Make a phone call to a park’s headquarters and you might learn about a dog-friendly spot that isn’t mentioned on the web.
 (Note: always double-check state park (external link) and national park rules (external link) before visiting.)

 Any place that is not a state or national park is more likely to allow dogs on the trails.
 With some online sleuthing, you can find county or regional parks that are vast, beautiful, and open to dogs.
 Online reviews (on websites like Yelp and TripAdvisor) can be informative and inspiring.
 We’re also lucky to live in the age of blogging; both Hikes Dogs Love (external link) and DogTrekker (external link) offer fine recommendations.
 Basically, we have endless resources at our fingertips—cheers to that!

 While the list above describes just a few dog-friendly redwood forests and hikes, remember that this is only an introduction.
-You can use the League’s Discover Redwood Parks map to seek out your favorite, most magical redwood hikes for you and your dog.
+You can use the League’s free Explore Redwoods trip planning tool to seek out your favorite, most magical redwood hikes for you and your dog.
 Happy sleuthing!